CQCL/phir/phir_spec_qasm.md

   "cop": "ffcall",
-  "function": str,  // Name of the function to invoke "args": [...],  // List of input classical variables or bits "return": [...],  // Optional; List of classical variables or bits to store the return values.
+  "function": str,  // Name of the function to invoke "args": [...],  // List of input classical variables or bits "returns": [...],  // Optional; List of classical variables or bits to store the return values.
   "metadata": { // Optional
     "ff_object":  str, // Optional; hints at specific objects or modules providing the external function.
     ...